asbru-cm/asbru-cm/doc/Manual/Preferences/MainOptions.md

 + default : Set of grey icons
 + asbru-color : Set of color icons
 + asbru-dark : Theme for system dark themes, with color icons
-+ system : Nuetral theme with color icons.
++ system : Neutral theme with color icons.
 This options should have no conflicts with any system theme.

 ![](images/pref6.png)